GSD digging problems

 Have you been annoyed with your German Shepherd trying to dig holes in your garden and backyard?

-Digging behavior is a common problem that many GSD owners complain about.
+Digging behaviour is a common problem that many GSD owners complain about.
 If your dog digs up your backyard every time you return home after work, there is a problem.
-There might be some problems that your dog might be going through and in response to them it digs up the ground.
+There might be some problems that your dog might be going through, and in response to them, it digs up the ground.

 • If your dog is bored, it will dig.

-These are the most common reasons that GSDs dig up the ground and become a nuisance.
+These are the most common reasons that GSDs dig up the ground and become nuisances.

 The Solution!

 It is alright to find your dog digging up the ground once or twice.
-However, when it starts to adopt it as a hobby, it becomes a huge problem.
+However, when it starts to be adopted as a hobby, it becomes a huge problem.
 No one wants to see their garden or backyard dug up and turned into a mess.
-GSDs usually exhibit this behavior because they are bored and want to play.
+GSDs usually exhibit this behaviour because they are bored and want to play.
 As owners, you need to ensure that your GSD is not feeling lonely or depressed.
 A depressed GSD gets very messy and destructive.

-There are steps that you will need to take to stop this annoying habit of your GS.
+There are steps that you will need to take to stop this annoying habit of yours.

 • If you have a backyard, play with your dog for at least half an hour every day.

-• You can play Frisbee with your dog or fetch game.
+• You can play Frisbee with your dog or fetch.

 • You can also stop its digging habits by giving it enough time every day so that it doesn’t feel the need to get your attention by digging up the ground or annoying you.

 • Don’t let your GS get bored.
-GSDs show this behavior when they are extremely bored.
-Try changing parks and walk location every week so that your dog remains excited.
+GSDs show this behaviour when they are extremely bored.
+Try changing parks and walking locations every week so that your dog remains excited.

-• Do not leave your dog alone for long hours as it will make a mess out of your garden.
+• Do not leave your dog alone for long hours, as it will make a mess of your garden.

 • If you are going to work, make sure you leave someone at home.